 There’s something satisfyingly natural about rusted surfaces.
 Because this kit contains actual iron powder, it will rust like any iron surface, completely randomly creating unique results every time.
-Not only does the kit contain real powdered iron and resin, it also contains a microcement base coat, mesh, primer and polyurethane sealer so that you can create strong, durable, usable surfaces.
-Use this kit to create rusted iron furniture, walls, floors and shower walls.
+Not only does the kit contain real powdered iron and resin, it also contains a microcement base coatto add real depth to your work.

 Once base coats are completed, you’ll apply the metal to your surface followed by an accelerator to speed up the rusting process.
 You’ll see the iron develop within the space of around a day, creating unique natural textures and tones as the oxidation process takes hold.

-And that’s it, you can apply more accelerator if you want more dramatic results, and when you’re happy with it, give it a quick spray with water to neutralise.
-And a day later, seal it with the iron rust sealer, followed by a strong, hard coat of AquaMax Extreme.
+And that’s it, you can apply more accelerator if you want more dramatic results, and when you’re happy with it, give it a quick spray with water to neutralise and seal.

 This refers to the surface or “substrate” that you will be applying the microcement to.
 Absorbent substrates include plaster, concrete, screeds, cement board and composite timbers.
 Non-Absorbent substrates include tiles, marble, metals and plastics.